MarkDanilchenko/Django_TestProject4/README.md

 ## App Description &#128209;

-This is a simple MPA project, based on Django4.
-The app provides some different reports (query) from PostgresQL, made with the Django ORM.
+This is a simple MPA project, based on Django4 and postgreSQL.
+The app provides different data reports.

 ## Launch instructions &#128190;